aawiseman/wikidata-confederates/README.md

 ## Source of data
 I'm compiling these from Wikidata, via the [WDumper tool](https://tools.wmflabs.org/wdumps/dumps).
 Here is [more info](https://www.wikidata.org/wiki/Wikidata:Database_download) on the dumps.

-The queries I ran are as follows.
-More to come.
+The list includes the following data sets:

-- P27: country of citizenship - Confederate States of America
+- Military branch - Confederate States of America army (P241 on Wikidata, mostly CSA generals)
-- P39: position held - Confederate States of America secretary of treasury, war, or state
+- Military rank - generals in the Confederate Army (P410 on Wikidata)
-- P241: military branch - Confederate States of America army
+- Country of citizenship - Confederate States of America (P27 on Wikidata, mostly CSA generals and government officials)
-- P410: military rank - generals in the Confederate Army
+- Position held - Confederate States of America (P39 on Wikidata, Secretaries of treasury, war, and state)